- Research article

 Electronic supplementary material

-Additional file 3: Supplemental text.
-Supplemental text for the paper providing detailed descriptions of how data fields were ascertained for Additional files 1, 2 and 4, as well as a description of gene ontology analysis, full citation information for 118 GWAS and identification of studies included in disease groups for ontology analysis presented in Additional file 5.
+Additional file 3: Supplemental text for the paper providing detailed descriptions of how data fields were ascertained for Additional files 1, 2 and 4, as well as a description of gene ontology analysis, full citation information for 118 GWAS and identification of studies included in disease groups for ontology analysis presented in Additional file 5.
 (DOC 98 KB)

 About this article